Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Background and Related Work

-Aleatoric uncertainty is \emph{irreducible} in the sense that more observations of a given phenomenon will not improve our ability to predict its outcome; a prototypical example is a coin toss -- no matter how many data points we collect, we cannot reliably predict how the coin will land next given the intrinsic variability of this process.
-In certain cases, however, collecting more information (as opposed to more observations), e.g., an extra feature, can help to alleviate aleatoric uncertainty, e.g., by separating thus far overlapping data points in the added dimension.
-Such an approach reduces aleatoric uncertainty often at the expense of its epistemic counterpart as fitting a model in higher dimensions is more difficult and requires a larger data set.
-Epistemic uncertainty, on the other hand, is \emph{reducible} as additional observations of a given phenomenon can help us to more reliably predict its outcome; revisiting the coin toss example, the larger our set of observations is, the more precisely we can estimate the coin's bias.
-Figure~\ref{fig:uncertainty} demonstrates these two types of uncertainty for a two-dimensional toy example.
+Various methods have recently been proposed to facilitate reliable uncertainty-aware learning, but they remain in early stages of development~\citep{silva2023classifier}; by and large, we lack AI models that are truly uncertainty-aware, which curtails the use of data-driven tools in high stakes domains~\citep{rudin2022interpretable}.
+Notably, many such techniques are grounded in the classical Bayesian approach, where $H(x)$ is the posterior (predictive) distribution.
+The Bayesian extensions of neural networks is one prominent example in this space~\citep{depeweg2018decomposition}; more broadly, uncertainty quantification in deep learning, e.g., based on approximate Bayesian methods~\citep{abdar2021review}, is an active area of research~\citep{gawlikowski2023survey}.
+In practice, second-order predictors are often approximated by model ensembles, where an output $H(x)$ is given by a set of predictions $h_1(x), \ldots, h_z(x)$ delivered by a collection of $z$ ensemble members $h_i$ that themselves are first-order models $h_i: \mathcal{X} \mapsto \mathds{P}[\mathcal{C}]$; epistemic uncertainty is then captured by this diverse set of predictions~\citep{lakshminarayanan2017simple}.

-Methods to reliably quantify aleatoric and epistemic uncertainty, such as \emph{calibration}, are still in early stages of development~\citep{silva2023classifier}.
-By and large, we lack AI models that are truly uncertainty-aware, which curtails the use of this technology in high stakes domains.
-Despite often being overlooked, uncertainty estimation is \emph{never} assumption-free.
-It is influenced by the underlying, and sometimes implicit, data modelling assumptions, among which the model class choice is particularly consequential.
+In general, aleatoric uncertainty relates to predictions that come from the regions of $\mathcal{X}$ where classes overlap.
+It is inherently \emph{irreducible} in the sense that further observations of a given phenomenon will not improve our ability to anticipate its outcome; a prototypical example is a coin toss: no matter how many data points we collect, we cannot reliably predict how the coin will land next given the intrinsic variability of this process.
+In certain cases, changing the problem representation -- e.g., by collecting more information, like an extra feature, as opposed to more observations -- can help to alleviate aleatoric uncertainty -- e.g., by separating thus far overlapping data points in the added dimension.
+Such an approach reduces aleatoric uncertainty often at the expense of its epistemic counterpart as fitting a model in higher dimensions comes with greater difficult and requires a larger data set.